herotechcourse/kotlin-lotto-precourse/README.md

 - [x]  Throw an error if the input is not a number.
 - [x]  Throw an error if the number is outside the range of 1 to 45.
 - [x]  Throw an error if the number duplicates any of the winning numbers.

+## 🏛️ Architecture

+---

+This project follows a clear MVC (Model-View-Controller) architecture.

+Below is the overall structure of how components interact with each other:

+- **Controller**: Manages the flow of the program and coordinates between models and views.
+- **Model**: Represents the core business logic and domain entities such as Lotto, LottoStorage, WinningLotto, and LottoResult.
+- **View**: Handles user input and output.